VMaia77/neural-net-lab/README.md

 ## How to use and contribute

 You can start forking, cloning, and installing the requirements.
-After this you can start using and contributing to this project!
+After this you can start using and contributing to NeuralNetLab!

 See the examples section for more usage examples.